tapanagkumar/SeleniumFramework/README.md

 # SeleniumFramework
-This is the Selenium Framework which I am developing using Page object Model
+This is a sample Selenium Framework which being developed using Page object Model concept